Discontinuous Structural Transitions in Fluids with Competing Interactions: Conclusions

-In this paper, we have explored the impact of competing interactions in the intermolecular potential of fluids on their structural transitions.
+In this paper, we explore the impact of competing interactions in the intermolecular potential of fluids on their structural transitions.
 The model potential adopted for both 1D and 3D systems consists of a hard core followed by two steps, which can represent either a shoulder or a well depending on the sign of the parameters $\epsilon_1$ and $\epsilon_2$.
 This potential is versatile enough to encompass a range of competing interactions, including the square-well and square-shoulder interactions as limiting cases.
-Additionally, the consideration of two different dimensionalities allowed us to examine the influence of strong confinement on the structural transitions of these fluids.
-For the 1D systems, restricting the interaction range to no more than twice the hard-core diameter enabled us to derive exact results.
-In contrast, for the 3D systems, where exact solutions are not feasible, we employed the RFA to obtain and analyze approximate structural properties.
+Additionally, the consideration of two different dimensionalities allows us to examine the influence of strong confinement on the structural transitions of these fluids.
+For the 1D systems, restricting the interaction range to no more than twice the hard core diameter enables us to derive exact results.
+In contrast, for the 3D systems, where exact solutions are not feasible, we employ the RFA to obtain and analyze approximate structural properties.

 The results for both the 1D and 3D systems align with the expected behavior.
 Specifically, at very low temperatures, the decay of the total correlation function $h(r)$ exhibits oscillations with a wavelength determined by the range of the repulsive barrier, provided that both $\epsilon_1$ and $\epsilon_2$ are positive.
-In contrast, at very high temperatures, the oscillations have a wavelength on the order of the hard-core diameter.
+In contrast, at very high temperatures, the oscillations have a wavelength on the order of the hard core diameter.
 Furthermore, it is confirmed that at a given density, the transition between these two regimes as the temperature increases can occur either continuously or, as observed in binary hard-sphere mixtures, discontinuously upon crossing a DOC line.

 When $\epsilon_1$ is negative, an FW transition from an oscillatory to a monotonic decay of $h(r)$ occurs as the temperature decreases at a given density, even when $\epsilon_2$ is positive.
-Additionally, the presence of the repulsive barrier of height $\epsilon_2$ causes the FW line to exhibit a maximum at a certain density before bending downward at lower densities, in stark contrast to its behavior in the absence of such a barrier.
+Additionally, the presence of the repulsive barrier of the height $\epsilon_2$ causes the FW line to exhibit a maximum at a certain density before bending downward at lower densities, in stark contrast to its behavior in the absence of such a barrier.